 There has never been a more important time to support young people to build mental resilience and emotional wellbeing so they thrive in education and beyond.
 Without these fundamental core skills, the following statistics are liekly tolikely rise:

-Healthy Minds is designed based on adolescent and neurological development and takes a spiral approach so that the learning builds and strengthens over time.
+Healthy Minds is designed based on adolescent and neurological development.
+It is designed as a spiral approach that will create healthy brain growth with earning that builds and strengthens over time.

 Students tell us Healthy Minds lessons help them to: